 I study the dynamics of climate variability and its relation to food security using reanalysis products, remote sensing observations and model simulations.
 I’ve recently been working on how global-scale modes of climate variability pose a correlated risk to major agricultural production regions.
-I am currently a PhD candidate at Columbia University in the Department of Earth and Environmental Sciences working with Richard Seager, Walter Baethgen and Mark Cane.
+I am currently an Earth Institute Fellow working on climate and food security with Lisa Goddard and Walter Baethgen at the IRI.
 For more information on my professional activities and my research see my Publications page, Google Scholar, or download my CV.

 weston [at] iri.columbia.edu